spydx/equinor-ctf-2024/writeups/misc/Leftovers/FesseMisk/README.md

 ### Finding the solution
 Now we just needed to find the needle (the correct second) in the heystack (week 38 of 2024).

-I was looking forwards to coding this, but I also wanted to finish quickly to be able to move on to other challenges, so I used the friendly chat-bot (I'm sorry).
+I was looking forward to coding this, but I also wanted to finish quickly to be able to move on to other challenges, so I used the friendly chat-bot (I'm sorry).

 Chatbot output:
 ```plaintext